About the Children′s Section

 The Refugee Council Children’s Section works directly with separated children, as well as giving advice to those involved in their support.
 The Children’s Section has operated since 1994, and is the only national service of its kind.
 The team employs around 14 fully supported Advisers, many of whom speak the languages of the children they are working with.

-In 2014, 1,945 separated children applied for asylum in the United Kingdom with the highest numbers arriving from Albania, Eritrea, Afghanistan, Syria, Vietnam and Iran.
+In 2015 3,253 separated children claimed asylum in the UK, with the highest numbers arriving from Albania, Eritrea, Afghanistan, Syria, Vietnam, Iraq and Iran.

 We work with young people who apply for asylum on entering the UK, have lived here for some time before applying for asylum, are taken to enforcement units and are already supported by social services, carers or community groups.